Best practices in NERC CIP Compliance Programs

 4:30pm - 5:30pm

 As utilities shore up their systems from all kinds of physical and cyber threats, the industry’s compliance arm is proposing new standards and requirements in an effort to manage these dangers.
 This session will give those responsible for implementing these standards an opportunity to hear from those crafting them.
-In this panel, attendees will hear directly from the North American Electric Reliability Corporation, the entity responsible for ensuring compliance with these evolving standards.
-Attendees will have an opportunity engage in an interactive dialogue with NERC and learn about the organization’s priorities going forward.
+In this panel, attendees will hear current compliance trends for these evolving standards.
+Attendees will have an opportunity engage in an interactive dialogue regarding current best practices and upcoming changes.